-Establishment of interception centres 32.
-(1) The Minister, in consultation with the relevant Ministers and the Cabinet member responsible for national financial matters, must, at State expense- (a) establish one or more centres, to be known as interception centres, for the interception of communications in terms of this Act; 5 tems and interception centres; and (d) administer the interception centres.
-10 (2) The Minister must exercise final responsibility over the administration and functioning of interception centres.
-(3) Notwithstanding the Telecommunications Act, an interception centre will, for purposes of performing its functions in terms of this Act, be exempted from- (a) obtaining any kind of licence required by that Act; and 15 (b) paying any fees payable in terms of that Act.
+Establishment of interception centres

+32. (1) The Minister, in consultation with the relevant Ministers and the Cabinet member responsible for national financial matters, must, at State expense-

+- (a) establish one or more centres, to be known as interception centres, for the interception of communications in terms of this Act; - (b) equip, operate and maintain such interception centres; - (c) acquire, install and maintain connections between telecommunication systems and interception centres; and - (d) administer the interception centres.

+(2) The Minister must exercise final responsibility over the administration and functioning of interception centres.

+(3) Notwithstanding the Telecommunications Act, an interception centre will, for purposes of performing its functions in terms of this Act, be exempted from-

+- (a) obtaining any kind of licence required by that Act; and - (b) paying any fees payable in terms of that Act.

 (4) The Minister must enter into service level agreements with the relevant Ministers in respect of the provision of services by the interception centres to the law enforcement agencies.

-20 (5) The Executive Director may enter into agreements with the National Commissioner and National Director to make use of the services of interception centres, including the cost thereof.
-Establishment of Office for Interception Centres 25 33.
-There is hereby established an office to be known as the Office for Interception Centres.
-Director and staff of Office 34.
-(1) The Minister and the relevant Ministers must, from among their respective Departments, second a member or an officer to the Office as the Director: Office for Interception Centres, who will be the head of the Office.
-(2) The Director may exercise the powers and must perform the functions and carry out the duties conferred upon, assigned to or imposed upon him or her by the Minister or under this Act, subject to the central and directions of the Minister.
-30 or under this Act, subject to the control and directions of the Minister.
-(3) Whenever the Director is for any reason unable to exercise, perform and carry out his or her powers, functions and duties or when the secondment of a member or an officer as Director is pending, the Minister and the relevant Ministers may, from among their respective Departments, designate a member or an officer to the Office as Acting Director, to exercise the powers, perform the functions and carry out the duties of the 35 Director.
-(4) The Director will in the exercise of the powers, performance of the functions and carrying out of the duties conferred upon, assigned to or imposed upon him or her by the Minister or under this Act, be assisted, subject to his or her control and directions, by- 40 (a) members of the law enforcement agencies, seconded or designated to the Office for that purpose by the- (i) National Commissioner; (ii) Secretary for Defence; 45 (iii) Director-General: National Intelligence Agency; (iv) Director-General: South African Secret Service; and (v) National Director; and (b) officers of any other Department of State seconded to the Office, for a particular service.
-50 (5) A member or an officer may only be seconded or designated as contemplated in this section and section 36- (a) in terms of the laws regulating such secondment;(b) with his or her consent; and 55
+(5) The Executive Director may enter into agreements with the National Commissioner and National Director to make use of the services of interception centres.
+5 including the cost thereof.

+Establishment of Office for Interception Centres

+33. There is hereby established an office to be known as the Office for Interception Centres.

+Director and staff of Office

+34. (1) The Minister and the relevant Ministers must, from among their respective Departments, second a member or an officer to the Office as the Director: Office for Interception Centres, who will be the head of the Office.

+(2) The Director may exercise the powers and must perform the functions and carry out the duties conferred upon, assigned to or imposed upon him or her by the Minister 15 or under this Act, subject to the control and directions of the Minister.

+(3) Whenever the Director is for any reason unable to exercise, perform and carry out his or her powers, functions and duties or when the secondment of a member or an officer as Director is pending, the Minister and the relevant Ministers may, from among their respective Departments, designate a member or an officer to the Office as Acting 20 Director, to exercise the powers, perform the functions and carry out the duties of the Director.

+(4) The Director will in the exercise of the powers, performance of the functions and carrying out of the duties conferred upon, assigned to or imposed upon him or her by the Minister or under this Act, be assisted. subject to his or her control and directions, by-25

+- (a) members of the law enforcement agencies, seconded or designated to the - Office for that purpose by the-(i) National Commissioner; - (ii) Secretary for Defence;

+- (iii) Director-General: National Intelligence Agency; - (iv) Director-General: South African Secret Service; and - (v) National Director; and - (b) officers of any other Department of State seconded to the Office, for a particular service.

+(5) A member or an officer may only be seconded or designated as contemplated in 35 this section and section 36-

-(c) after a security clearance has been issued by the Agency in respect of that member or officer.
+- (a) in terms of the laws regulating such secondment; - (b) with his or her consent; and - (c) after a security clearance has been issued by the Agency in respect of that member or officer.
+40